 The route is scattered with dramatic rock formations and breathtaking views.
 The rocks have such particular shapes that they received names, some more obvious than others.

 Tres Cruces Mirador

 It was late afternoon when we made it to Cafayate, right on time for my Argentinean birthday night.
 We celebrated with delicious food and wine on Cafayate’s cosy central plaza.
-Restaurant Terruño served up one of the best dinners we had on our whole trip.
+Restaurant Terruño served up one of the best dinners we had on the entire trip.
 The giant glasses of Torrontés may have played a role in that.
-Argentina’s signature white wine was made for hot summer nights.
+Argentina’s signature white wine is made for hot summer nights.
 Its unique aroma and flavor take me back to Argentina on every first sip.